← Back to work

 What changes Saturday

 Grid position is the model's strongest feature, and qualifying has not happened yet.
 Once the real grid exists, all three forecasters rerun and the win and podium probabilities update before lights out.
-The form model likes Hamilton, but qualifying pace has belonged to Mercedes all year.
+The Hungaroring is hard to overtake on, so the grid should matter more here than it did at Silverstone.

 The season so far